NoisyNN: Exploring the Impact of Information Entropy Change in Learning Systems: Introduction

 The contributions of this paper are summarized as follows: \begin{itemize} \item We re-examined the conventional view that noise, by default, has a negative impact on deep learning models.
-Our theoretical analysis and experimental results show that noise can be a positive support for deep learning models on image classification tasks. \item We introduce NoisyNN, an innovative approach that strategically utilizes positive noise.
-NoisyNN achieves state-of-the-art on various image classification and domain adaptation tasks. \item Our study, along with the success of NoisyNN, prompts a re-visit of the role of noise in machine learning.
-This opens new avenues for future research to enhance deep learning model performance on various learning tasks. \end{itemize}
+Our theoretical analysis and experimental results show that noise can be a positive support for deep learning models and tasks. \item We implemented extensive experiments with different deep models, such as CNNs and ViTs, and on different deep learning tasks.
+Empowered by positive noise, we achieved state-of-the-art (SOTA) results in the experiments presented in this paper. \item Instead of operating on the image level, our injecting noise operations are performed in the latent space.
+We theoretically analyze the difference between injecting noise on the image level and in the latent space. \item The theory and framework of reducing task complexity via positive noise in this work can be applied to any deep learning architecture.
+There is great potential for exploring the application of positive noise in other deep-learning tasks beyond the image classification and domain adaptation tasks examined in this study. \end{itemize}